luisarizmendi/rhde-aap-gitops-demo/docs/s1-creating_RHEL_images.md

   > You might need to enable the privilege view (`sudo`) by clicking in "Limited access" lock icon on the top right.
 You might also need to click on the "Start Socket" and then refresh your Web Browser.

-7. Go to Gitea again and review the `production-kickstart.ks` and `production-image-definition.yml` that we used to create the image.
+7. Go to Gitea again and review the `prod-kickstart.ks` and `prod-image-definition.yml` that we used to create the image.
 You can mention this about the files:

-For `production-image-definition.yml`:
+For `prod-image-definition.yml`:

 * Microshift is enabled in the image.
 The Microshift package needs the admin to enable two additional repositories.